cloudshiftstrategies/css_vault_lab/README.md

  1. Enable database secrets backend
     * Secrets > Enable new engine > Database > Enable Engine

- 2. Configure the connection to the mysql server and allow the role called "readwrite" to access it
+ 2. Configure vault's connection to the mysql server and allow the role called "readwrite" to access it
     * Open Vault Web CLI by clicking the ">_" button in top right of vault UI
     * Enter the following vault command:
         ```